 Toxic air purifying houseplants will do an excellent job of absorbing toxins from our indoor environment as long as they are kept out of reach of dogs, cats, and small children.

 The list below gives a list of toxicity of each plant, the types of air pollutants they absorb, and a brief description of care.

 The Peace Lily is not a true Lily.
 If ingested by humans or animals it can cause painful symptoms and sometimes death.
 It can cause burning and swelling lips, mouth, and tongue, difficulty speaking or swallowing, vomiting, nausea, and diarrhea in humans.
 For animals it can cause burning mouth, excessive salivation, diarrhea, dehydration, lack of appetite, and vomiting.
 If it is left untreated, Peace Lily poisoning could lead to renal failure.

 The Peace Lily can remove all three of the most common VOCs — Formaldehyde, Benzene and Trichloroethylene.
 It can also combat Toluene and Xylene.

-The Peace Lily should have bright light in the winter and diffused in the summer.
+The Peace Lily should have bright light in the winter and diffused light in the summer.
 The soil should be moist but not soggy.
-They should be fed every 2 months.
+The plant should be fed every 2 months.